FelipeACXavier/PhD/content/Papers/ICSA - LArc.md

 # Conclusion

 With this paper, we lay down a vision to create a low-code development platform for embedded systems.
+This technology that attracts ever more attention is still lacking in the domain of embedded systems, so we hope this paper functions as a guideline for future research in the area and summarises key concepts necessary for its full realisation.

+First, naturally, existing low-code technologies must be identified and reused in order to diminish future work.
+Concurrently, a reference architecture that encompasses the key aspects of embedded systems must be defined.
+This should not only be based on theoretical idealisms, but on practical concepts used in the development of such systems.

+This reference architecture can finally be combined through separate DSLs for the different concerns.
+While different, each DSL shares a single visual workflow to minimise the learning curve of the platform.
+With these steps, it is possible to diminish the entry level to develop embedded systems while guaranteeing their correctness.